 Vadodara to Mumbai was also another boring stretch of the journey with nothing much to see and do around.
 If colonial history interests you, Daman can be a good place to explore on the way (located 150km north of Mumbai).

-The highways between Udaipur and Mumbai are overall quite in shape with only toll-roads connecting the entire stretch.
+The highways between Udaipur and Mumbai are overall quite in shape with only toll roads connecting the entire stretch.
 Though it’s very tiresome to do the journey in a day, I suggest you try it because there is literally no beauty on the way.
-If not, break the journey in two days (choose Ahmedabad or Vadodara or Bharuch to stay on the way.
+If not, break the journey into two days (choose Ahmedabad, Vadodara or Bharuch to stay on the way.

 Four Days In Coastal Maharashtra